 Victims of database error are going to have to argue with the Home Office without support from their bank.

-The route to doing so is the generic UK Visas and Immigration complaints process:
+The route to doing so was initially the generic UK Visas and Immigration complaints process.
+There is now a dedicated phone number:

 Complaints Allocation Hub